What is a Supplemental Needs Trust in New Jersey?

 Are There Any Disadvantages Of A Special Needs Trust?

-Still, given what’s at stake, the advantages of an SNT, will in most cases, outweigh the drawbacks.
-Furthermore, the one thing that these trusts provide which cannot be denied is peace of mind.
-Knowing that your disabled loved one will be taken care of regardless of what happens to you, is in itself enough reason to seriously consider creating an SNT.
+Still, given what’s at stake, the advantages of an SNT will, in most cases, outweigh the drawbacks.
+Furthermore, the one thing that these trusts provide, which cannot be denied, is peace of mind.
+Knowing that your disabled loved one will be taken care of regardless of what happens to you is, in itself, enough reason to seriously consider creating an SNT.

 Choosing a Trustee for a Special Needs Trust